SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 |1 bytes|6 bytes|6 bytes|1 byte|1 byte|1 byte|4 bytes|4 bytes|4 bytes|4 bytes|2 bytes|8 bytes|LEN bytes|
 |Indicate the test case will be used|IP address and port of sender|IP address and port of receiver|SYN in TCP|FIN in TCP|ACK in TCP|Sequence number in TCP|Acknowledge number in TCP|Length of PYALOAD|Size of Receiving window|Chcksum in TCP|Reserved space for adding any additional fields you deem necessary|Data|

-We provided the template code of RDTSocket in *`RDT.py`* and the template code of the RDT packet Header in *`Header.py`*.
+We have provided the template code of RDTSocket in *`RDT.py`* and the template code of the RDT packet Header in *`Header.py`*.
 Based on our `Header.py` file, you could also add some other attributes up to **8 bytes** as  in the field `Reserved`.

 Each field functions similarly to those in the TCP protocol, and you can find detailed information about them through the following [link](https://datatracker.ietf.org/doc/html/rfc9293).

-Please note that during data transmission, all the above data should be encoded to corresponding length bytes and added together following the order in the table above.
+*Please note that during data transmission, all the above data should be encoded to corresponding length bytes and added together following the order in the table above.
 You should not use the first **3** fields (test_case, Source_address, Target_address) to calculate the `CHECKSUM`.
-You need to calculate the `CHECKSUM` following the checksum calculation processing of the UDP protocol. `Source_address` and `Target_address` should be formatted by stream. * When some fields are not filled, please follow the padding logic used in our Header.py, `self.to_bytes()` function.
+You need to calculate the `CHECKSUM` following the checksum calculation processing of the UDP protocol. `Source_address` and `Target_address` should be formatted by stream.* When some fields are not filled, please follow the padding logic used in our Header.py, `self.to_bytes()` function.

 ### 1.2 Reliable Data Transfer
-For a reliable connection, the following steps are to be executed consecutively:
+You are required to implement the following functions for an RDT socket:

 #### 1 Accept and establish a connection
 You are supposed to implement the functions `bind(), accept(), and connect()`.
 The function `bind()` could bind the current RDT socket to a specific address.
 Functions *accept()* and *connect()* are used to establish a connection between the client and server.
 You are supposed to implement the 3-way handshake in these two functions.
 Apart from that, you are also supposed to demultiplex the data received from UDP to different sockets, implementing the Socket's multiplexing.
 In other words, when maintaining multiple sockets simultaneously, *the buffer space for each socket should be isolated.*